mohangk/easy_rack_stack/README.md

 This projects objective is two fold

  * To provide a Vagrantfile and corresponding cookbook that will setup your Vagrant instance with apache2, rvm, rvm_passenger, postgres and an empty git repo that you can "push to deploy" to

  * To be able to replicate the same configuration above easily on an EC2 instance using the same cookbooks

 In other words we want to simulate the ease of deploy of Heroku both in a local repeatable setup via Vagrant and in the clound via EC2.

 Status
 ------
 Very much a work in progress.
 The cookbook that builds everything up still has hardcoded config values in it and is located in site-cookbooks/rails_app/recipes/default.rb.
-No work has been done on getting the setup on EC2 as of yet.

 Setting up chef-rails-app
 ------------------------